The Best Content Marketing Tools 2022

 If you’re investing in professional content marketing services, you’ll notice many of these tools are part of the process.
 Many agencies will offer an all-in-one content marketing platform that handles everything from ideation to execution to analytics.

 But if you’re handling your content marketing strategy in-house, you’ll need to create your own toolkit.
 This means hiring key personnel, such as a social media manager, copywriter, content creators, and a digital marketer, for example.
-Plus, you will need to choose the best tools to power your strategy.
+Plus, you will need to choose the best content marketing software to power your strategy.

 How to Choose Content Marketing Tools